dafny-lang/dafny/docs/HowToFAQ/Errors-Resolution.md

 }
 ```

-The `old` construct is only used in ghost contexts.
-Typically using `old`
+The `fresh` construct is only used in ghost contexts.
+Typically using `fresh`
 forces an expression to be ghost.
-So `old` cannot be used in situations where it is definitely not a ghost context, such as
+So `fresh` cannot be used in situations where it is definitely not a ghost context, such as
 assigning to a non-ghost out-parameter or the actual argument for a
 non-ghost formal parameter.